helmecke/epubedit.nvim/README.md

 - `:EpubEditOpen [path]` – Unpack an EPUB into a workspace.
 - `:EpubEditSave [path]` – Repack the active workspace.
 Optional `path` writes to a different location; otherwise the original file is replaced (with confirmation by default).
 - `:EpubEditClose` – Abandon the current workspace without saving, clean up the temp directory, and restore the previous working directory.
+- `:EpubEditMetadata` – Open a floating window to edit the EPUB's metadata (title, author, etc.).
 - `:EpubEditCheck` – Run epubcheck and `xmllint --noout` against the active workspace, surfacing diagnostics in the quickfix list.

+### Metadata Editor

+Run `:EpubEditMetadata` to open a floating window for editing the `content.opf` metadata.
+This provides a simple form-based view of the EPUB's title, author, language, and other Dublin Core fields.
+Press `<CR>` on a line to edit the value, and `<C-s>` to save the changes back to the workspace.

 ### Health Check